jfdoyle3/to_serve_man_flutter/README.md

 #### Hardware:

-- pico w with a ?" screen to view recipe
+- pico w with a ?" screen to view recipe.
+Add a scale work like color macthing system.